-Authority Strategies: This item supports one or more of the Authority Strategies, as follows: ☐ Community ☐ Customer ☐ Employee ☐ Financial ☐ Operations ☐ Strategy ☐ Strategy ☐ Strategy Environmental Review: A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+This item supports one or more of the Authority Strategies, as follows:

+\boxtimes Community Customer Employee Financial Operations Strategy Strategy Strategy Strategy Strategy

+- A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065.
-B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code §21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code §30106.

-Application of Inclusionary Policies: Not Applicable.
-Prepared by: KEITH WILSCHETZ DIRECTOR, AIRPORT PLANNING AND NOISE MITIGATION
+KEITH WILSCHETZ DIRECTOR, AIRPORT PLANNING AND NOISE MITIGATION

-A RESOLUTION OF THE BOARD OF THE SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY SUPPORTING THE SEPTEMBER 23, 2015, PUBLIC COMMENT LETTER SIGNED BY THELLA F. BOWENS, PRESIDENT/CEO, SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY, REGARDING THE DRAFT SOCAL METROPLEX ENVIRONMENTAL ASSESSMENT.
+A RESOLUTION OF THE BOARD OF THE SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY SUPPORTING THE SEPTEMBER 23, 2015, PUBLIC COMMENT LETTER SIGNED BY THELLA F. BOWENS, PRESIDENT/CEO, SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY, REGARDING THE DRAFT SOCAL METROPLEX ENVIRONMENTAL ASSESSMENT